Blixster77/Blixster77/README.md

 - Hiya!
 - I'm Blixster, Blix for short
-- I really like XR and coding
+- I am still getting the hang of code.
-- Speaking of programming, I'm currently learning!
+- No, I will not shut up about how good Proton is.
-- If you wish to contact me for whatever reason, my Email is blixybuisness@gmail.com
+- If you wish to contact me for whatever reason, my Email is blixster@proton.me

 <!---
 Blixster77/Blixster77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.